The pressure was immense all season for Riverdale’s girls basketball team to repeat as Class AAA state champions.

 After all, the Lady Warriors were returning the same lineup that won last year’s state title with another year of experience.

-Riverdale, ranked No. 1 in the Super 25, handled the pressure and pulled away from Central in the fourth quarter to capture a 66-59 win and complete back-to-back state titles and a perfect 34-0 season.
+Riverdale handled the pressure and pulled away from Central in the fourth quarter to capture a 66-59 win and complete back-to-back state titles and a perfect 34-0 season.

 “To see it all come down to one game, 32 minutes, and to watch our kids battle and compete and be their best for 32 minutes, it’s a tribute to the girls,” said Riverdale coach Randy Coffman, who has won state titles in his first two years.
 “They’re tremendous young ladies with hearts of lions.”

-Riverdale led just 57-55 midway through the fourth quarter but went on a 5-0 run to gain some cushion and then put the game away at the free throw line late.
+Riverdale, the nation’s top-ranked team by USA Today and MaxPreps, led just 57-55 midway through the fourth quarter but went on a 5-0 run to gain some cushion and then put the game away at the free throw line late.

 “I just knew we needed some baskets,” said Riverdale senior All-American and Tennessee signee Anastasia Hayes, who finished with 33 points and was 13-of-17 from the free throw line, most of those coming late.
 She was named tournament MVP.